 D. Robin Gouveia

 Attorney D. Robin Gouveia has been practicing law for OVER 20 YEARS.
 Since joining the firm, Attorney Gouveia has been exclusively practicing personal injury and disability law.
-Attorney Gouveia works with clients in the East Providence, Middletown, Pawtucket, Fall River and New Bedford offices.
+Attorney Gouveia works with clients in the East Providence, Middletown, Pawtucket, Fall River, New Bedford and Wareham offices.

 - South New England Law School in 1998.

 - Massachusetts Bar Association

 - Rhode Island Association for Justice Board of Governors (RIAJ)

 They were amazing with getting my case settled quickly and effectively!!!
 I couldn’t have asked for better people to help me then Robin and Lisa.
 Thanks again for everything d’Oliveira & Associates!

 I called d’Olivera & Associates right away after my accident because they were so highly recommend.
 They have worked so hard on my case, and have always kept me informed and up to date on what was going on.
 They were so helpful, answering any questions I had.
 Thank you Attorney Robin Gouveia and Lindsay Proffitt for all your help!!

 Meet the Staff